DrSensor/scdlang/tests/fixtures/syntax/import.md

 ```scl
 import './relative/path/explicit/extension.scl'
 ```
-Read as: "import all things on the `extension.scl`, including the transition expression"
+Read as: "import all transitions on the `extension.scl`, including the nested transition"

 #### Partial use statement but with/include the side effect
 ```scl